figsgksss/TheLuaDeobfuscator/README.md

 # TheLuaDeobfuscator
-Automatically deobfuscate Luraph scripts.
+Automatically deobfuscate scripts.
 Tested on Luraph scripts between v11.5 and v11.8.1 (May 1, 2020 release)

 Requires Java 8 to run.